 Briefly, my proposal is to advance our understanding of how professional software developers collaborate on their actual work in their actual place of work.
 This is a continuation of my Collaboration in the Wild research project.

-The core of my NSF CAREER proposal is to create a corpus of videos of professional software developers doing their work “in the wild”, and to facilitate a community of researchers and practitioners that analyze this data and contribute their analysis metadata back into the corpus.
-Of course, given the nature of this type of data, the participants in that community would need to agree to abide by appropriate agreements with respect to confidentiality and proprietary information of the information in the corpus.
+The core of my NSF CAREER proposal is to create a repository of videos of professional software developers doing their work “in the wild”, and to facilitate a community of researchers and practitioners that analyze this data and contribute their analysis metadata back into the repository.
+Of course, given the nature of this type of data, the participants in that community would need to agree to abide by appropriate agreements with respect to confidentiality and proprietary information of the information in the repository.

 Why am I publishing this proposal, especially given that doing so appears to be unusual?
 Partly it is for the reasons described in Titus Brown’s blog entry on posting his grant proposals.
 Partly it follows from how some authors (see here and here) have used a process of sharing early and often to create a community of conversation that dramatically improves their ideas.
 The same process has led to open source communities, such as WIKISPEED.
 It also follows my general inclination toward radical transparency.